Inelastic Constitutive Kolmogorov-Arnold Networks: A generalized framework for automated discovery of interpretable inelastic material models: Inelastic Constitutive Kolmogorov–Arnold Networks (iCKANs)

 \subsection{Constitutive modeling with KANs}

-Recalling the constitutive framework in Section \ref{sec:constitutive_framework}, the elastic potential $\psi$ and inelastic potential $\omega$ must be defined to formulate an inelastic material.
+Recalling the constitutive framework in Section \ref{sec:constitutive_framework}, the free energy $\psi$ and dissipation potential $\omega$ must be defined to formulate an inelastic material.
 In this work, we propose using partially input-convex KANs to model these two scalar-valued functions.
 Thus, we present the inelastic Constitutive Kolmogorov-Arnold Networks (iCKANs) framework, which can be considered an extension to the Constitutive Kolmogorov-Arnold Networks (CKANs) for hyperelastic materials introduced in \citet{abdolazizi2025constitutive}.